Jane11Al/battleship-game-BACKEND/README.md

 ## Controller

-The controller is responsible for communicating with the front-end via websockets and REST calls.
+The controller is responsible for communicating with the frontend via websockets and REST calls.
 There are two controllers in this project:

 **GameController**